2024 Local Government Election:

 What are we doing?

-Our plan outlines the activities and actions we will implement to help support the prevention of family violence in the workplace, community and in the home.
+Glen Eira is committed to supporting the prevention of family violence with our priority actions in our Community Wellbeing Plan 2021-2025 and our current Action Plan 2024-2025.
+The plans outline the activities and actions we will implement to help prevent family violence in the workplace, community and in the home.

-Family Violence Fact Sheets help you recognise and take action against family violence.
-It also includes details of a range of local and statewide family violence services.
+Family Violence Fact Sheets can support you to recognise and take action against family violence.
+They also include details of a range of local and statewide family violence services.

 Family Violence Fact Sheet — English (PDF 136KB)